Discovery-and-Selection: Towards Optimal Multiple Instance Learning for Weakly Supervised Object Detection: Introduction

 MIL-based WSOD networks usually focus on classifier learning and feature learning, which roughly choose the high-scored candidate as positive samples for the object localization.
 Consequently, the detectors rely on classification score outputted by the MIL classifier, resulting in noisy proposals of poor localization.
 The noisy proposals are typically discriminative object parts instead of whole object extent.

 To alleviate the impact of noisy proposals, one solution is re-training an object detector with pseudo ground-truths (top-scoring proposals) generated by weakly-supervised object detectors~\cite{li2016weakly,tang2017multiple,tang2018pcl,wan2019c}.
-However, because the number of the noisy proposals are usually greater than the optimal solution, the noisy proposal introduced in the training phase could seriously deteriorate the trained detectors.

-The other solution is to explore sophisticated optimization strategies.
+However, because the number of the noisy proposals are usually greater than the optimal solution, the noisy proposal introduced in the training phase could seriously deteriorate the trained detectors.The other solution is to explore sophisticated optimization strategies.
 The C-MIL method~\cite{wan2019c} recognized this problem by decomposing the complicated optimization problem to multiple sub-optimization problems which are easy to be solved.
 Nevertheless, as shown in Fig.~\ref{fig:1}(a), C-MIL remains getting stuck to the local minimum when the continuation parameters are not properly defined.

 In this paper, we introduce a discovery-and-selection training strategy in Fig.~\ref{fig:1}(b) to multiple instance learning network and thereby create DS-MIL.
 DS-MIL is implemented by introducing an instance discovery module and an instance selection module to the multiple instance learning network.
 It aims to discover multiple local minima and then select the best sample in these multiple local minima, alleviating the local minimum issue in WSOD in an simple-yet-effective fashion.